 What you should know

 - With or without surgery, you may get another hernia.
-If you do not have a herniorrhaphy, your pain may increase.
+Without this surgery, your pain may increase.
 Your hernia may burst and cause an infection in your abdomen.
-Parts of your bowel or other body tissues may get trapped inside the hernia.
-If your bowel is trapped, you may get an infection.
-A burst hernia, trapped bowel, or abdominal infection can be life-threatening.
-Call your caregiver if you have questions or concerns about your herniorrhaphy, condition, or care.
+Parts of your bowel or other body tissues may get trapped in the hernia opening.
+When tissues and organs are trapped, they may become necrotic (the tissue dies).
+Trapped necrotic tissue and organs may be life-threatening.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.